tulipanh/AndroidCustomWidgets/README.md

 of options specified in the XML.
 The number 0 is passed when the Radial Menu is brought up, but no action is selected.
 In its current state, the Radial Menu is functional, but lacks polish and a great deal of styling, which could be altered for specific use by modification of the onDraw function of the RadialMenuView class.

+StepProgress:
+In the XML, the step-progress bar requires the custom fields numberOfSteps and progressLevel.
+The numberOfSteps attribute must be and integer greater than 0.
+The progressLevel attribute should be between 0 and numberOfSteps, but will default to either the maximum if its set greater than numberOfSteps or the minimum if its set less than 0.
+Labels for each step must be created separately.
+This View requires custom colors called "progressComplete" and "progressIncomplete" as well as custom attributes called "numberOfSteps" and "progressLevel".